rklymentiev/py-for-neuro/chapters/chapter6.md

 ### Exercise 1.
 Binomial distribution

-SSRI (Selective Serotonin Reuptake Inhibitor) is one of the most prescribed class of antidepressant (for example, Prozac) for patients with major depressive disorder (MDD).
+SSRI (Selective Serotonin Reuptake Inhibitor) is one of the most prescribed classes of antidepressants (for example, Prozac) for patients with major depressive disorder (MDD).
 However, studies suggest that around 38% of patients have experienced at least one side effect (like sexual dysfunction, sleepiness or weight gain).
-You have prescribed SSRI antidepressant to 65 new patients.
+You have prescribed SSRI antidepressants to 65 new patients.

 1. What is the probability that 25 or more will experience at least one side effect?
 2. In fact, 20 patients of 65 have experienced side effects.
-What is the probability of such event?
+What is the probability of such an event?
-3. Plot the probability mass function (PMF) of the random variable *X*, where *X* is the amount of patients who can experience at least one side effect.
+3. Plot the probability mass function (PMF) of the random variable *X*, where *X* is the number of patients who can experience at least one side effect.

 <codeblock id="06_04">